 Third, you must understand that not all machines are created equal.
 Intermittent flow units are more portable than continuous flow units, but they also have a smaller range of patient oxygen requirements that they are able to meet.
 Additionally, Intermittent flow (and continuous flow set to operate in their “pulse flow” modes) deliver their oxygen in different quantities.When you use a stationary concentrator; you know for a fact that a 2 LPM setting is 2 LPM of oxygen flow.
 Far more often than not, a portable machine set to “2” pulse flow does not mean 2 LPM or equivalent continuous flow oxygen.

 For example: When you are on continuous flow oxygen, the volume of oxygen you inhale is dependent on your breath rate.
 At 2 LPM continuous flow and breathing at 10 BPM, you may get about 67 mL of oxygen per breath, at 20 BPM you will get about 33 mL per breath and at 30 BPM you will get about 16 mL per breath.

-So you can see why it is very important that you know what kind of oxygen volumes a POC is capable of producing.
-All POC manufacturers provide delivery specifications in their product literature, but these are not always comprehensive.
-If the POC delivers volumes lower than what you need to maintain oxygen saturations during continuous flow, then that POC likely will not be able to meet your oxygen needs.
-One other factor to consider is not just how you can use the POC today, but how you will be able to use the POC in the future.
-If your lung conditions will deteriorate over time, requiring more supplemental oxygen, you will want to purchase a POC that can meet these future requirements as well – do not limit yourself to a POC that will only be useful as long as your lung condition does not change.
+So you can see why it is very important that you know what kind of oxygen volumes a portable concentrator is capable of producing.
+All manufacturers provide delivery specifications in their product literature, but these are not always comprehensive.
+If the concentrator delivers volumes lower than what you need to maintain oxygen saturations during continuous flow, then that unit likely will not be able to meet your oxygen needs.
+One other factor to consider is not just how you can use today, but how you will be use in the future.
+If your lung conditions will deteriorate over time, requiring more supplemental oxygen, you will want to purchase a portable oxygen concentrator that can meet these future requirements as well – do not limit yourself to unit that will only be useful as long as your lung condition does not change.